Peterman, Gallant punch playoff ticket at Canadian mixed doubles curling trials | TSN

 Rachel Homan and Brendan Bottcher dropped their first game in Pool A on Wednesday when they fell 7-6 to Brittany Tran and Rylan Kleiter.

+Homan and Bottcher got back in the win column with an 8-3 victory over Nancy Martin and Steve Laycock (1-5), while Tran and Kleiter won 8-6 against Robert Desjardins and Anne-Sophie Gionest (1-5).

+Jessica Zheng and Victor Pietrangelo (2-4) took it 6-5 over Paige Papley and Evan Van Amsterdam (2-4) and Jennifer Jones and Brent Laing (4-2) dealt a 9-3 loss to Laura Walker and Kirk Muyres (4-2).

-Homan and Bottcher, Tran and Kleiter and Laura Walker and Kirk Muyres were tied at 4-1 top Pool A heading into Wednesday evening's draw.
+Homan and Bottcher are tied with Tran and Kleiter at 5-1 atop Pool A heading into Thursday.

 This report by The Canadian Press was first published Jan.
 1, 2025.